Serious Injury FAQs

 If the third party was threatening, attempted to hurt you, or refused to provide their details you should report the accident to the police.
 You should always report a hit and run accident.

 When will I get paid?Close

 There are no set timescales as to when your claim will settle.
 Much will depend on the third-party insurer’s approach to the claim, their liability decision, and the nature and extent of your injuries.
 However, we would usually expect the third party to send the money within six weeks of the case being settled.
-Once we have received and processed the money it will appear in your bank (depending on whether you have asked for cheque or BACS) in seven working days.
+Once we have received and processed the money, we would expect this to appear in your bank (depending on whether you have asked for a cheque or BACS payment) in seven working days.

 What if I missed my medical appointment?Close